 MCCOY: What’s the matter, Jim.
 Don’t you trust yourself?

 KIRK: I’ve already got a female to worry about.
 Her name’s the Enterprise.

 Hey, look, it’s our regular dose of sexist sentiment, this time from both McCoy and Kirk…

 Is this supposed to be an earlier appearance of Rand than previous episodes?
-Because he acts like he hasn’t developed a solid working relationship with someone who is extremely good at her job and every other job he’s thrown at her.
+Because he acts like he hasn’t developed a solid working relationship with someone who is fantastic at her job and every other job that he’s thrown at her.

 KIRK: Ship to ship.

 KIRK: This is the United Earth ship Enterprise.
 We convey greetings and await your reply.